SreejaBethu/Forecasting-Weather/README.md

 # Weather-Forecasting-Project
-Weather Forecasting using OpenWeatherMap API and Random Forest Regressor in Python.
-Converts temperature data to Fahrenheit, and provides visualizations for actual vs predicted temperatures.
-This project uses data from the OpenWeatherMap API to forecast weather using a machine-learning model (Random Forest Regressor).
+This project leverages the OpenWeatherMap API and machine learning techniques to forecast weather temperatures.
+The project uses historical weather data to train a Random Forest Regressor model, which predicts future temperatures.
 The forecasted temperatures are converted to Fahrenheit for ease of understanding.
-This project uses historical weather data to train a linear regression model that predicts future temperatures.
-You can further improve the model by using more advanced techniques like ARIMA, LSTM, or other machine learning models.
+The project also provides visualizations to compare actual vs predicted temperatures, allowing for model evaluation and improvement.

 ****Table of Contents**
 Features